sulli365/crawl4ai-rag/memory-bank/productContext.md

 - **Compatibility**: Generated code should work with current Python ecosystem
 - **Maintenance**: Easy updates to accommodate changes in the crawl4ai library
 - **Privacy**: Careful handling of potentially sensitive scraped content
+- **API Limitations**: Respect rate limits and quotas of MCP servers and underlying APIs
+- **Fallback Mechanisms**: Provide alternatives when MCP servers are unavailable